DataDog/documentation/content/en/sheets/guide/logs_analysis.md

 Datadog Sheets is a spreadsheet tool that you can populate with Datadog data to perform complex analyses and build reports without requiring technical expertise.

-This guide walks through creating a table of error logs, adding calculated columns to extract specific error details from error messages, using pivot tables to summarize the data and identify patterns, and offers an [example use case](#example-use-case-analyzing-retail-application-error-logs) of this workflow.
+This guide walks through creating a table of error logs, adding calculated columns to extract specific error details from error messages, and using pivot tables to summarize the data and identify patterns.
+It also offers an [example use case](#example-use-case-analyzing-retail-application-error-logs) of this workflow.

 ## Creating a Table in Sheets